a-maryam/a-maryam/README.md

 Interested in:
 - systems programming
 - backend infrastructure
-- programming language theory: at a very basic level.
+- programming language theory: at a very basic level

 <!--
 **a-maryam/a-maryam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.